10 tips for travelling to Paris

 9. Include French gastronomy among the attractions to be discovered in Paris

-For those of us who love to discover the gastronomy of the places we visit, Paris is a great opportunity.
+For those of us who love to discover the gastronomy of the places we visit, Paris seems like a great opportunity.
 Trying different dishes is the best way to get to know its culture and is something I recommend you don't miss.

 Among the most typical dishes you'll find in the French capital you can find: